 Key takeaways on the Eisenhower Matrix, time management, and the universe…

 Staying organized in this time-pressured world can prove challenging due to overlapping commitments and spontaneous ‘urgent’ meetings.
-A recurring false pretense of urgency can also cloud one’s understanding or definition of an ‘urgent matter’.
+A recurring false pretence of urgency can also cloud one’s understanding or definition of an ‘urgent matter’.

-A common cause for stress and job burnout is improper time management.
+A common cause of stress and job burnout is improper time management.
 Utilizing this method helps you learn key principles of planning, prioritizing, delegating, and scheduling.
 The Eisenhower Matrix is a simple aid to help you increase productivity and complete tasks that matter.

 This prioritization matrix may not work for all, but it’s a great starting point.
-You can use it as a stepping stone to find a more personalized, better-suited technique.
+You can use it as a stepping stone to finding a more personalized, better-suited technique.
 So, what are you waiting for?